homan-uppu/writing/IDEAS.md

 # Products
 ## small products
+- [[A tool for writing]] *(someone else should build this.
+This is far from the highest leverage thing you can do.
+You can build a great business out of this, but....
+Be careful about what you commit to!
+And, the consumption product is more powerful than this creation one bec.
+AI is far more useful when aiding with consumption, than it is with creating).
 - [[Person DB - to grow relationships with the best.]]
 - Hire someone to chat with when you write: https://x.com/visakanv/status/1527658765058646021.
-- A simple person capture. with the same flow as saving to are.na / cosmos, but for individuals that I want to connect with.
+- A simple person capture. with the same flow as saving to are.na / cosmos, but for individuals that I want to connect with. - perhaps just use the are.na API to listen to items added to the "People" collection.
 - xnote++ (revisit xnote and explore what this would look like today).
 - braindump.ai (the voice notes app) - build the best possible app to capture, sculpt, and share your thoughts. make it the best app in this category.
 - writing feedback copilot.